FaserF/hassio-addons/apache2/README.md

 path/to/your/new/apache2.conf -> Please change the location depending where your custom 000-default.conf / 000-default-le-ssl.conf file is,
-f.e.: /share/apache2/000-default.conf
+e.g.: /share/apache2/000-default.conf

 More Information: <https://cwiki.apache.org/confluence/display/HTTPD/ExampleVhosts>

-Please note, that I wont give any support if you are using custom apache2 config files and are receiving any apache2 errors!
+Please note, that I won't give any support if you are using custom apache2 config files and are receiving any apache2 errors!

 ### Option: `website_name`